Prialt Side Effects

 Generic Name: ziconotide

-Note: This document contains side effect information about ziconotide.
-Some of the dosage forms listed on this page may not apply to the brand name Prialt.
+Note: This page contains side effects data for the generic drug ziconotide.
+It is possible that some of the dosage forms included below may not apply to the brand name Prialt.

 For the Consumer

 As well as its needed effects, ziconotide (the active ingredient contained in Prialt) may cause unwanted side effects that require medical attention.